 Senior Dietitian Victoria Taylor answers questions about sugar, from its various names to whether honey is healthier.

 There’s nothing wrong with some sugar.
 However, diets that are high in sugar tend to be higher in energy (calories) too, which can lead to weight gain and obesity.
 We should try to get most of our carbohydrates from starchy, rather than sugary, sources; the body breaks down starchy carbohydrates less quickly, giving a slower release of energy.

 2. How much is too much?

-Added sugar shouldn’t make up more than 10 per cent of the calories we get from food.
-For men, that’s the equivalent of 70g a day and for women, 50g a day.
+Free or added sugar shouldn’t make up more than 5 per cent of the calories we get from food and drink, which is about 30g a day for adults.
 In the UK, dietary surveys show on average we are exceeding these recommendations.